rhorv/events-poc/README.md

 ``127.0.0.1 rabbitmq``
 3. Click run in your IDE

-You can run 2 scripts this way, "MyApplication" will run the consumer (whichever one is configured in the container), or run "QuickPublish" which will just simply publish a ``transaction_cleared`` event.
+You can run 3 scripts this way, "MyApplication" will run the consumer (whichever one is configured in the container).
+The other 2 are "Example1" and "Example2":
+- Example1 will just simply publish a ``transaction_cleared`` event that will act as a trigger for the consumer to handle it.
+- Example2 will publish 3 versions of an event, and let a consumer direct it to a handler that will interpret all of them as version 2

 ### Running the code as a docker container